Giving Trapeze Yoga a Try

 Victoria Burrow also tried the trapeze for the first time.

-She says, “It was pretty challenging, but in a good way.
+She said, “It was pretty challenging, but in a good way.
 It wasn’t so difficult that you couldn’t do it, but it challenged different muscles than you would normally work.”

 It will also liven up those lats.

-Shannon adds, “We do a lot of pulling, so we develop the upper body more than regular mat yoga.
+Shannon added, “We do a lot of pulling, so we develop the upper body more than regular mat yoga.
 We develop grip strength, and you really have to use your core to balance.”

 The Club has 8 slings.
 Shannon always demonstrates what to do, then walks around help folks pull of the moves they can.